restraint-harness/restraint/docs/commands.rst

 rstrnt-abort
 ~~~~~~~~~~~~
-Running this command sets a recipe or a task to `Aborted` status.
-For an aborted recipe, the current
+Running this command sets a recipe to `Aborted` status.
+As a result, the current
 task as well as subsequent tasks in the recipe will be marked as `aborted` and the job is discontinued.

 Arguments for this command are as follows::